petzich/docker-pre-commit/README.md

 ### Docker image tag

 This repository uses docker hub autobuild and derives many image tags from one build.
-A build from `1.15.2-6` will thus create the following tags:
+A docker hub build from git tag `1.15.2-6` will thus create the following docker image tags:

 1. `1.15.2`
 1. `1.15.2-6`